 SF comes already set up with a bunch of objects they created in advance to make it easy to use, as soon as you start, for selling stuff, if that's what you want to do with it.
-Those are called "standard objects."
-But you can always create your own-those are called "custom" objects.
+Those are called "standard objects," but you can always create your own "custom objects."
 That's what I did.

-So now, go to https://developer.salesforce.com/signup to get the free, lifetime Salesforc "Developer Edition" (DE) account.
-(NOT the 30-day full account trial.)
+So now, get a SF account but do NOT get the the 30-day free trial account!
+It won't work for this!
+Instead you have to go to https://developer.salesforce.com/signup and get the free, lifetime Salesforce "Developer Edition" (DE) account.
+The web page with the form should look like this: